 The ACA increased or creates several new taxes in order to cover medical expenses.
 The largest tax was the Net Investment Income Tax.
 The tax raises an estimated $120 billion between 2013 and 2019.
 The tax only applies to married couples making over $250,000, or individual filers making over $200,000.

 This tax adds a 3.8% surcharge to the lesser of one’s adjusted gross income or the net investment income.
-An additional 40% ‘Cadillac Tax’ on high end health insurance plans was proposed but delayed in 2015.
+An additional 40% ‘Cadillac Tax’ on high-end health insurance plans was proposed, but it was delayed in 2015.
 Simply put, the largest tax increases would apply only to the very wealthy.

 Another tax that the ACA created was the Medical Device Excise Tax.
 This is a 2.3% increase on $148 billion-dollar medical device manufacturing industry.
 This tax increases the cost of healthcare, which many point out that this goes against the principles behind the ACA.
 The industry is facing a potential revenue loss of over $34 billion because of this tax, resulting in claimed job losses of 20,000.